Singular and Plural Nouns

 Examples:

-• Economics: Economics was my favourite subject at school.
+• Economics: Economics was my favorite subject at school.

 • Gymnastics in her college involves exercises on bars, beam, floor, and vaulting horse.